rrekapalli/MoneyPlant/docs/jwt-authentication.md

 The application implements several mechanisms to handle token expiration:

 1. **HTTP Interceptor**: Automatically catches 401 errors and attempts to refresh the token
-2. **Periodic Refresh**: Refreshes tokens every 50 minutes to prevent expiration
+2. **Periodic Refresh**: Refreshes tokens every 8 hours to prevent expiration
 3. **Page Load Check**: Validates token on page refresh and attempts refresh if expired

 ### Token Validation Flow